tibor1234567895/Xtra-kick/README.md

 ## Known Gaps

-- UI still references Twitch data sources and needs to be re-wired to consume the new Kick repositories.
+- UI still references legacy data sources and needs to be re-wired to consume the new Kick repositories.
 - Kick session refresh and account metadata are not yet surfaced beyond token storage.
 - Kick chat message schemas require full parsing and presentation logic.
-- Some Twitch assets, strings, and documentation remain and should be removed in the next migration pass.
+- Some legacy assets, strings, and documentation remain and should be removed in the next migration pass.

 ## CI